rubyonrailstutor/bengaltigers/_posts/2014-04-09-checklist.md

 ### RUBY

 #### BASIC
-- load a script file into irb
+- load a script file into irb ["rubyonrailstutor", "agooninz", "shammowla"]
-- differentiate printing vs returning a value
+- differentiate printing vs returning a value ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstrate using different versions of running ruby on a file
+- demonstrate using different versions of running ruby on a file ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstrate how to define a method
+- demonstrate how to define a method ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstate how to invoke a method
+- demonstate how to invoke a method ["rubyonrailstutor", "agooninz", "shammowla"]
-- demontrate how to invoke a method on something
+- demontrate how to invoke a method on something ["rubyonrailstutor", "agooninz", "shammowla"]
-- what is a parameter
+- what is a parameter ["rubyonrailstutor", "agooninz", "shammowla"]
-- if then control flow, unless and return statements
+- if then control flow, unless and return statements ["rubyonrailstutor", "agooninz", "shammowla"]

 #### INTERMEDIATE

-- create an object
+- create an object ["rubyonrailstutor", "agooninz", "shammowla"]
-- iterate on a collection
+- iterate on a collection ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstrate the difference in objects
+- demonstrate the difference in objects ["rubyonrailstutor", "agooninz", "shammowla"]

 ### GIT

-- initialize a repo ["rubyonrailstutor", "agooniz", "shammowla"]
+- initialize a repo ["rubyonrailstutor", "agooninz", "shammowla"]
-- clone a repo
+- clone a repo ["rubyonrailstutor", "agooninz", "shammowla"]
-- demonstrate how to ignore files
+- demonstrate how to ignore files ["rubyonrailstutor", "agooninz", "shammowla"]
-- add a file to staging
+- add a file to staging ["rubyonrailstutor", "agooninz", "shammowla"]
-- unstage a file
+- unstage a file ["rubyonrailstutor", "agooninz", "shammowla"]
-- check status
+- check status ["rubyonrailstutor", "agooninz", "shammowla"]
 - view a diff
-- create a commit
+- create a commit ["rubyonrailstutor", "agooninz", "shammowla"]
-- push to origin
+- push to origin ["rubyonrailstutor", "agooninz", "shammowla"]
-- pull remote changes onto local changes
+- pull remote changes onto local changes ["rubyonrailstutor", "agooninz", "shammowla"]
-- master vs branches
+- master vs branches ["rubyonrailstutor", "agooninz", "shammowla"]
-- resolve a conflict
+- resolve a conflict ["rubyonrailstutor", "agooninz", "shammowla"]
-- merge a branch onto master
+- merge a branch onto master ["rubyonrailstutor", "agooninz", "shammowla"]
-- push to a remote branch
+- push to a remote branch ["rubyonrailstutor", "agooninz", "shammowla"]
-- rebase master vs merge onto
+- rebase master vs merge onto ["rubyonrailstutor", "agooninz", "shammowla"]

 ### RAILS